nbicocchi/learn-microservices/modules/observability/slides/1 - Observability.md

   - **Counter** – A monotonically increasing value that resets only on restart.
 It is used for counting occurrences, such as the number of HTTP requests or errors.
   - **Gauge** – A value that can increase or decrease, used for measuring things like memory usage or temperature.
   - **Histogram** – A metric that samples observations and counts them in configurable buckets, used for tracking request durations or response sizes.
 It also provides a total count and sum of values.
-  - **Summary** – Similar to a histogram but provides precomputed quantiles (e.g., 50th, 90th percentile) instead of bucketed counts.
-Useful for monitoring latency percentiles.

 **Use Cases**:
   - **Monitoring**: Continuous monitoring of performance indicators like latency, error rates, and resource consumption.